kubernetes-sigs/cluster-api-operator/docs/book/src/03_topics/02_configuration/01_air-gapped-environtment.md

 - `control-plane-components.yaml`
 - `bootstrap-components.yaml`

+See the [plugin docs](../03_plugin/03_publish_subcommand.md) for more information on how to properly build and publish the OCI artifacts to the air-gapped registry.<br>
+Other tools, such as [oras](https://oras.land/docs/), behvae in a similar fashion and can also be used to build and publish the OCI artifacts.

 To fetch provider components which are stored as an OCI artifact, you can configure `fetchConfig.oci` field to pull them directly from an OCI registry:

 ```yaml